 WHO ARE WE?

-The Tremor Research Group (TRG) representing a consortium of scientific investigators from centers who are committed to cooperative planning, implementation, analysis and reporting of controlled clinical trials and of other research for tremor disorders.
-Membership is by invitation only and includes researchers who have distinguished themselves in the field of tremor.
+The TRG is a consortium of scientific investigators who are committed to cooperative planning, implementation, analysis, and reporting of controlled clinical trials and other research for tremor disorders.
+Its membership, which is by invitation only, includes researchers who have distinguished career interests regarding tremor and related disorders.

 The TRG has developed, validated, and published a comprehensive rating scale for essential tremor (TETRAS).
-Education and credentialing for the scale is available.
-The TRG is serving was the core rating site for the focused ultrasound for essential tremor study (ET002), sponsored by InSightec.
-The TRG and TRG sites have worked with multiple pharmaceutical companies including Sage, Biohaven, CAVION and CADENT to develop and implement clinical trials for essential tremor.
+Education and credentialing for the scale are available.
+Several recent projects include serving as the core rating site for the focused ultrasound for essential tremor study (ET002), sponsored by InSightec.
+The TRG and affiliated sites have worked with several pharmaceutical companies (including Sage, Biohaven, Praxis, Jazz, Cavion, and Cadent Therapeutics) to develop and implement their clinical trials for essential tremor.

 - Lyons KE, Pahwa R, Comella CL, Eisa MS, Elble RJ, Fahn S, Jankovic J, Juncos JL, Koller WC, Ondo WG, Sethi KD, Stern MB, Tanner CM, Tintner R, Watts RL.
 Benefits and risks of pharmacological treatments for essential tremor.
 Drug Saf 2003;26:461-81.